digi-ron/PSS-PortablePowerShell/README.md

 ## Prerequisites
 - pick a location for the repository structure to go
+- If you're planning on using a Portable PowerShell 7+ Instance:
-- (if using a portable powershell version) ensure you download the .zip version of the PowerShell installation, and extract all files *within* the zip into the ```./PowerShell``` directory.
+    - ensure you download the .zip version of the PowerShell installation, **and unblock the file using the zip file properties** (saves a lot of run dialogs later)
+    - extract all files *within* the  PowerShell zip into the ```./PowerShell``` directory.
 To confirm you have it right, the batch file included should be able to run ```./PowerShell/pwsh.exe``` with no problems
 - modify the included ```modules.txt``` file to your liking.
 By default, the script will install the following modules:
     - Az
     - Microsoft.Graph